williarj/williarj.github.io/bio491_conflict/bio491_conflict.markdown

 ### Day 35-36 - ❗Analysis Presentations
 * Date: May 13/18
 * See the [Final Project](/BIO491_conflict/FinalProject) page for details.
 * ❗ **Due: 🎲 [Video Introduction](/BIO491_conflict/FinalProject) to the Game.
 5pm Friday** Post a link to the video in the instruction manual for your game.
-Make sure this us updated on github.
+Make sure this is updated on github.
 * Note: you are expected to watch the videos for all the other teams before Finals Week, Robert will email all the links out to class.
 Use [the same rubric](/BIO491_conflict/docs/presentation_rubric.pdf) from your modern research presentation to craft your materials.

 ## Week 10